magicstickuk/multisite-post-duplicator/readme.txt

 = 0.9.3 =
 * NEW: Support for WordPress' new WP_Site_Query (get_sites()) class.
 * Fixed issue with featured images not copying over for some users (thanks joedev91).
-* Fixed issue with unwanted duplicated post meta upon duplication process (thanks joedev91).
+* Fixed issue with unwanted post meta upon duplication process (thanks joedev91).

 = 0.9.2 =
 * Fixed php warnings experienced by some users